hms-dbmi/vizarr/README.md

 ### Remote image registration workflow
 We created Vizarr to enhance interactive multimodal image alignment using the [wsireg](https://github.com/NHPatterson/wsireg) library.
-We describe a rapid workflow were comparison of registration methods as well as visual verification of alignnment can be assessed remotely, leveraging computational resources on remote servers for rapid image processing and Viv for interactive web-based visualization.
-For more information, please read our pre-print.
+We describe a rapid workflow where comparison of registration methods as well as visual verification of alignnment can be assessed remotely, leveraging high-performance computational resources for rapid image processing and Viv for interactive web-based visualization in a laptop computer.
+The Jupyter Notebook containing the workflow described in the manuscript can be found in [`multimodal_registration_vizarr.ipynb`](multimodal_registration_vizarr.ipynb).
+For more information, please read our preprint [doi:10.31219/osf.io/wd2gu](https://doi.org/10.31219/osf.io/wd2gu).

 ### Data types
 Vizarr supports viewing 2D slices of n-Dimensional Zarr arrays, allowing users to choose